Historical Record

 Rev. Julian Motley was called as pastor in 1959 and stayed until 1963.
 He was the first pastor to live in the parsonage.
 While he was pastor, a nursery was equipped.
 He started the church use of the budget envelopes and also set up the rotating deacon plan.
 Following Rev. Motley, Rev. Kermit Mathis served as pastor for less than a year.

-Major Building Upgrades and Additions (1964–1966)
+Major Building Upgrades and Additions

 Rev. Charles E. Stevens became the pastor in September 1964.
 In October 1964, the church voted to brick veneer the church building and to install stained glass windows.
-A committee worked for six months revising the constitution and this was adopted in 1965.
+A committee worked for six months revising the constitution, and this was adopted in 1965.

-Expanding Programs and Community Outreach (1967–1978)
+Expanding Programs and Community Outreach

-In 1967, the church voted to accept the Church Audiovisual Education Plan, CAVE.
-New light fixtures were installed in 1967.
-That year the church decided to participate in the plan to print a Church Directory, having pictures taken of each family group and putting them in a directory along with names and addresses.
-The church sanctuary was carpeted in 1967: choir robes were purchased in 1968.
-Rev.Stevens took a tour of the Holy Land leaving in December 1967, but he remained the pastor until 1968.
-October 1968, Larry Rhodes was elected and ordained.
+In 1967, the church voted to accept the Church Audiovisual Education Plan (CAVE).
+New light fixtures were installed that year.
+The church also decided to print a church directory, with photographs taken of each family and compiled with names and addresses.
+The sanctuary was carpeted in 1967, and choir robes were purchased in 1968.
+Rev. Stevens took a tour of the Holy Land in December 1967 but remained pastor until 1968.
+In October 1968, Larry Rhodes was elected and ordained.

 In 1973, the annual revival was held in May.
 In November, the Brantley Sutton family presented a set of chimes to the church in memory of her father and in honor of her mother.